 4. What is your ideal work environment?

-Introverts prefer quiet, solitary work environments, where they are free from external stimulation and distractions and can concentrate on their tasks.
+The most ideal jobs for introverts will typically include quiet, solitary work environments, where they are free from external stimulation and distractions and can concentrate on their tasks.
 They may find being productive a challenge when in a busy, social, or open-concept office and struggle when required to interact with coworkers or clients constantly.
-In contrast, extroverts thrive in active, heavily collaborative team settings, where they can talk through their ideas and problems and socialize with their colleagues.
+In contrast, the best jobs for extroverts will include active, heavily collaborative team settings, where they can talk through their ideas and problems and socialize with their colleagues.

 5. How do you behave in social settings?